Pranav016/DS-Algo/README.md

 These are some DS- Algo questions that you will see on each and every coding platform but aren't as directly available on he internet unlike the insertion, deletion programs that will be easily available everywhere, hence they haven't been added in this repo.

-To get this whole repository in your device, you can use the `git clone <HTTPS/SSH key>` command in your git bash to clone this repo in your device.
+To get this whole repository in your device, you can use the `git clone https://github.com/Pranav016/DS-Algo.git` command in your git bash to clone this repo in your device.
-To clone it to a particular folder, run command `git clone <HTTPS/SSH> <FolderName>` in your git bash.
+To clone it to a particular folder, run command `git clone https://github.com/Pranav016/DS-Algo.git <FolderName>` in your git bash.
 To download git refer to this link- https://git-scm.com/downloads

 You can also press the clone/download button on github itself to download a zip file of this repo.